Delinquency and Default

 • Re-Aging

-Re-aging is a change in how a delinquent account is treated after the borrower brings it back under more acceptable payment terms.
+Re-aging means a change in how a delinquent account is treated after the borrower brings it back under more acceptable payment terms.

 • Late Payment